osrf/gazebo_tutorials/building_editor/tutorial.md

     > Tip: Editing a wall takes attached walls into account.

-    > Tip: Deleting a wall deletes all doors and windows attahed to it.
+    > Tip: Deleting a wall deletes all doors and windows attached to it.

     [[file:files/edit_walls.png|640px]]